Translating SRT Subtitles with the Three-Step Reflection Method

 tags from the result, which is the translation result.

-to automatically open the above UI in your browser.
-Enter the key applied for in Gemini, fill in the proxy address, select the SRT subtitle file to be translated, select the target language to translate to, and try the result.
+to automatically open the above UI interface in your browser.
+Enter the key you applied for in Gemini, fill in the proxy address, select the SRT subtitle file you want to translate, and select the target language you want to translate to, and try the result.

 Q1: How does the reflection workflow differ from traditional machine translation?

-A1: The reflection workflow introduces a self-assessment and optimization mechanism, simulating the thinking process of a human translator, and can produce more accurate and natural translation results.
+A1: The reflection workflow introduces a self-assessment and optimization mechanism, simulating the thinking process of human translators, and can produce more accurate and natural translation results.

 Q2: How long does it take to use the reflection workflow?

-A2: Although the reflection workflow requires multiple AI processing steps, it usually only takes 10-20 seconds longer than the traditional method.
+A2: Although the reflection workflow requires multiple AI processing steps, it usually only takes 10-20 seconds longer than traditional methods.
 Considering the improvement in translation quality, this time investment is worthwhile.

-Q3: Can the reflection workflow guarantee that the subtitle translation result is always a valid SRT?
+Q3: Can the reflection workflow guarantee that the subtitle translation result is a valid SRT?

-A3: No, it may still have problems such as blank lines and inconsistencies in the number of subtitles compared to the original subtitles.
-For example, if the following subtitle only has 3-5 characters and is grammatically continuous with the previous sentence, the translation result is likely to be merged into one.
+A3: No, there may still be blank lines and inconsistent numbers of original subtitles.
+For example, if the previous and subsequent subtitles, the latter one has only 3-5 words, and grammatically belongs to the continuation of the previous sentence, then the translation result is likely to be merged into one.

-Added a function to the tool to support uploading video or audio files at the same time.
-With the help of Gemini, the audio and video are converted into subtitles, and the subtitles can be translated at the same time, and the translation results are returned.
+Added a function to the gadget to support uploading video or audio files at the same time.
+With the help of Gemini, audio and video can be converted into subtitles, and the translation can be performed at the same time as the conversion, and the translation results are returned.

-Gemini's large model itself supports both text form and audio and video form, so a request can realize the transcription of audio and video into subtitles and translation.
+The Gemini large model itself supports both text and audio-visual formats, so a request can realize the transcription and translation of audio and video into subtitles.

 1. Translate Subtitles Only

-You can paste the SRT format subtitle content in the left text box, or directly click the "Upload SRT Subtitle" button to select a subtitle file from your local computer.
+You can paste the SRT formatted subtitle content in the left text box, or directly click the "Upload SRT Subtitle" button to select a subtitle file from your local computer.

-Then set the target language you want to translate to, and you can use the "Three-Step Reflection Translation Method" to command Gemini to perform the translation task.
-The returned result is output to the right text box.
-Click the "Download button" in the lower right corner to save it as an SRT file to your local machine.
+Then set the target language you want to translate to, and you can use the "Three-Step Reflection Translation Method" to instruct Gemini to perform the translation task.
+The returned result is output to the right text box, and you can click the "Download Button" in the lower right corner to save it as an SRT file to your local computer.

 2. Transcribe Audio and Video into Subtitles

 Click the "Upload Audio and Video to Transcribe to Subtitles" button on the left, select any audio or video file to upload.
 After the upload is complete, submit it.
-After processing, Gemini will return the subtitle content recognized from the speech in the audio and video, and the effect is good.
+After processing, Gemini will return the subtitle content recognized based on the speech sounds in the audio and video.
+The effect is not bad.

-If the target language is also specified, then after Gemini recognizes the speech, it will continue to translate the result into the language you specified before returning it.
+If the target language is also specified, then after recognition, Gemini will continue to translate the result into the language you specified before returning it.
 That is, it completes the two tasks of generating subtitles and translating subtitles at the same time.

 https://github.com/jianchang512/ai2srt/releases/download/v0.2/windows-ai2srt-0.2.7z